 We Are Here To Help

 YWCA Knoxville and the Tennessee Valley is committed to serving our clients during these uncertain times.
 Our Keys of Hope Women's Program continues to serve the 58 women who call the YWCA home, and we will continue to accept new clients to our waiting list.
 Victim Advocates are available via phone to provide danger assessments and assist in securing orders of protection for clients escaping domestic violence.
-While the Phyllis Wheatley Center will be closed to ensure appropriate social distancing, we are still providing resources and assistances to our families in East Knoxville.
+While the Phyllis Wheatley Center may close intermittently to limit the spread of COVID-19, we will continue to provide resources and assistance to our families in East Knoxville.

 Have a question or need more information about these resources?
 Please call our 24-hour front desk at 865-523-6126 to be connected with the resources you need.
 Additional community resources are listed below for your convenience.
 We are here for you.

 Not Sure Where to Start?
 Visit or Call 2-1-1.